Connecticut Drug Crimes Lawyer

 What are the Jail Penalties in CT for Drug Possession with Intent to Sell?

-For example, possessing less than half an ounce of marijuana is not considered a crime, but it is punishable by a $150 fine for the first offense and up to a $500 fine for a second or subsequent offense.
+For example, if you are 21 or over and in possession of more than an ounce and a half of marijuana, this is not considered a crime, but it is instead punishable by a $100 fine for the first offense and up to a $250 fine for a second offense.
+A person over 18 but under 21 will face stiffer fines and potentially criminal charges for larger amounts of marijuana possessed.

-Further, possessing illegal drugs within 1500 feet of a school or day care center carries a mandatory two-year jail sentence, in addition to the fines and jail time for possessing the drug.
+Further, possessing illegal drugs within 200 feet of a school or day care center carries a mandatory jail sentence, in addition to the fines and jail time for possessing the drug.

 Connecticut Arrests for Drug Paraphernalia Possession & Jail Penalties